nextcord/nextcord/docs/interactions.rst

 This document will explain the inner workings and how to use interaction commands.

-We suggest you learn how to make regular commands before looking through here, we suggest looking at the main :doc:`quickstart` guide for commands.

 How To Make A Simple Slash Command
 ----------------------------------